superkabuki/threefive_is_scte35/README.md

 ___

 ### If you parse the output from the threefive cli....
-* Comments, even printed comments, that are not the output start with an octothorpe '#' and can be stripped, if needed, with sed
+* Comments, errors, and warnings, even printed comments, errors, and warnings, that are not the output, start with an octothorpe '#' and can be stripped, if needed, with sed.
 ```sed
 threefive video.ts 2>&1 | sed  -n '/^\#/!p' -
 ```